I Can't Wait (Stevie Nicks song): Live performances

 "I Can't Wait" was performed for the first time on the Rock a Little tour in 1986 and this was the only tour to feature the song.

 Official releases

 An extended mix of "I Can't Wait" was released towards the end of 1985 in most territories such as the United States, the United Kingdom and Germany.
 The extended mix also included the standard version of the song and the Rock a Little album track "Rock a Little (Go Ahead Lily)".
 The 7" single release simply featured the standard version and "Rock a Little (Go Ahead Lily)".
-A 1986 release in the US featured a b-side "The Nightmare", the release was called The Nightmare extended mix.
+A 1986 release in the US featured an extended mix of the album track "The Nightmare".

 The 5-track U.S. 12" release of "I Can't Wait" includes: